Believe it or not, as a new entrepreneur—whether you’ve started an online business or offline business—one of your biggest hurdles is time management.

 But if you do it yourself and you make the habit of doing it every single day, amazing stuff is going to happen.

-Most people are just not willing to do it.
+Most people are just not willing to do it to build a network marketing business.

 Think about this…